16 Best Waterfalls in Wisconsin

 1. Big Manitou Falls

-Big Manitou Falls is not just revered in Wisconsin, but it is recognized as the fourth highest waterfall in the United States east of the Rocky Mountains.
+Big Manitou Falls is not just revered in Wisconsin, but it is recognized as the fourth-highest waterfall in the United States east of the Rocky Mountains.
+The falls cascade over steep carved-out basalt and sandstone.

 Address: 6294 S. State Road.
 35, Superior, Wisconsin